zhanymkanov/marketplace_parser/README.md

 ```
 git clone https://github.com/n1EzeR/kaspi_parser/
 ```
+If you do not have pipenv installed, install it:

+`pip3 install pipenv`

 ## Parser usage
 ```
-pip install pipenv
 pipenv install
 pipenv shell
 cd code
 ```
-Run products_crawler.py to scrap information about all products among chosen (uncommented) categories
+Run `python products_crawler.py` to scrap information about all products among chosen (uncommented) categories

-Run reviews_crawler.py to collect all reviews of each already scrapped products
+Run `python reviews_crawler.py` to collect all reviews of each already scrapped products

 ## TODO
 1. Parse the detailed information of each product